isabella232/kendo-react-animation/docs/overview.md

 ### Initial Mounts

 By default, the Animation component animates subsequent DOM updates only.
-To animate the initial mount of the content, enable it using the `animateAppear` property.
+To animate the initial mount of the content, enable it using the `transitionAppear` property.

 ```html
   <div id="app"></div>